Complexity Classification in Infinite-Domain Constraint Satisfaction: Ramsey Classes

 When $\bB$ is a homogeneous structure with a finite relational signature whose age is a Ramsey class, then this fact is useful for studying which relations are primitive positive definable in $\bB$, as we will see for instance in Section~\ref{sect:decidability}.
 In fact, for those applications of Ramsey theory it suffices that $\bB$ can be expanded to a structure $\bC$ that is homogeneous, Ramsey, and has a finite relational signature.
-We make the following conjecture.
+The following question has been asked.

-\begin{conjecture} Let $\bB$ be a homogeneous structure with a finite relational signature.
-Then there is a homogeneous expansion $\bC$ of $\bB$ with finite relational signature whose age has the Ramsey property. \end{conjecture}
+\begin{question} Let $\bB$ be a homogeneous structure with a finite relational signature.
+Then there is a homogeneous expansion $\bC$ of $\bB$ with finite relational signature whose age has the Ramsey property. \end{question}